dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### How to add sub parts to a schematic.

- You can add sub parts to a schematic one by one but please not that the sub parts prefix must be in the form of U1.1 U1.2 etc, and not U1.A U1.B.
+ You can add sub parts to a schematic one by one but please note that the sub parts prefix must be in the form of U1.1 U1.2 etc, and not U1.A U1.B.

 ![](./images/251_FAQ_AddSubpart.png)